-The poet, in these lines, tells the traveller that the Glacier still exists on this side of the Panther Mountain, and the latter should not mind the coolness caused by it.
-Nor should the traveller mind the bitter experience or ordeal of being watched from forty ‘collar holes’ that are like the eye-like openings in forty casks or barrels, staring at him.
+The poet, in these lines, tells the traveler that the Glacier still exists on this side of the Panther Mountain, and the latter should not mind the coolness caused by it.
+Nor should the traveler mind the bitter experience or ordeal of being watched from forty ‘collar holes’ that are like the eye-like openings in forty casks or barrels, staring at him.

 That sends light rustle rushes to their leaves,

 Make yourself up a cheering song of how

 So far as the excitement felt by the woods over the presence of the traveler is concerned, they express it by making their leaves rustle lightly in the wind.
 They feel excited because of being ignorant of, or unacquainted with, him.
 These words feel proud of having been able to provide shade and shelter to ‘a few old pecker-fretted apple trees.’

 Someone’s road home from work this once was,